-Active Student: Any student taking credit-bearing courses, being charged/funded, and matriculating in an approved program.
-These students may be full or part time.
+Active Student: Any student taking credit-bearing courses, being charged/funded, and matriculating in an

 Active Non-Earning Student: Is a student taking credit-bearing courses but not being charged/funded for the term.

 Non-Matriculating Student: Students who enroll for single courses or those paying for courses but not wishing to enroll in a program of study.
 These students are not eligible for federal or state aid.